hyperland956-lgtm/uBOL-Expanded-Experimental/README.md

 uBOL-Exp operates entirely declaratively using the [MV3 API](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3), meaning no permanent background process is required for filtering.
 The browser handles CSS/JS injection for content filtering, ensuring uBOL-Exp does not consume CPU or memory while blocking content.
 The service worker process is only active when interacting with the popup panel or options pages.

-You can enable or disable rulesets by visiting the options page — click the _Cogs_ icon in the popup panel.
+You can enable or disable rulesets by visiting the options page; click the _Cogs_ icon in the popup panel.

 ## Installation